 Taking the credit is not about glory for an insecure leader, it is a way to reduce the risk of being “found out”.

-10. An insecure leader gets angry when their team members resign
+10. An insecure leader gets angry when their team members quit

-When a team member resigns, it can be stressful for an insecure leader.
+When a team member quits, it can be stressful for an insecure leader.

 Was it my fault?
 Did I do something wrong?
 Am I a bad leader?